mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 [Install Docker](https://docs.docker.com/engine/install/).
 And that is pretty much all you need.

-Optionally, to run GUI (Cypress) within Docker you will also need X11 server insatlled.
+Optionally, to run GUI (Cypress) within Docker you will also need X11 server installed.
 Maybe you already have it installed, so check it first:

 ```bash